Ecuadorian sucre: Banknotes

-The first notes of the Central Bank were issued in 1928 in denominations of 5, 10, 20, 50 and 100 sucres.
+The first notes of the Central Bank were issued in 1928 in denominations of 5, 10, 20, 50, and 100 sucres.
 These notes had a gold redemption clause, promising the bearer of the currency its value in gold.
 (Pagará al portador á la vista CINCO SUCRES en oro ó giros oro).
 The gold clause was retained on Banco Central's notes until 1939, when the text was modified to Pagará al portador á la vista CINCO SUCRES.
 Additional denominations of 500 and 1000 sucres were authorized in 1944.

-In 1949–1950, Banco Central introduced new notes of reduced size (157 × 68 mm) in denominations of 5, 10, 20, 50 and 100 sucres and dropped the phrase Pagará al portador á la vista, leaving only the literal numerical value of the presidency.
-All banknotes circulated since 1928 had been printed by the American Bank Note Company, but Waterlow and Sons were now given the contract for the 5 and 50 sucre notes, which were the first Ecuadorian notes to have a security thread.
-In the late 1950s, Waterlow was dropped in favour of Thomas de la Rue, which printed 5, 20, 50 and 100 sucre notes, while American Bank Note continued printing 5, 10, 20 and 100 sucre notes.
-Notes of both printers shared the same basic design, but while American Bank Note used collared planchets as a security device, de la Rue used a metal thread.
-These notes went through several modifications, and inflorescent security ink was introduced in about 1970.
+In 1949–1950, Banco Central introduced new notes of reduced size (157 × 68 mm) in denominations of 5, 10, 20, 50, and 100 sucres and dropped the phrase "Pagará al portador y a la vista" (will pay to the bearer on demand), leaving only the literal numerical value of the presidency.
+All banknotes circulated since 1928 had been printed by the American Bank Note Company, but Waterlow and Sons were now contracted to produce the 5 and 50 sucre notes, which were the first Ecuadorian notes to have a security thread.
+In the late 1950s, Waterlow was dropped in favor of Thomas de la Rue, which printed 5, 20, 50, and 100 sucre notes, while American Bank Note continued printing 5, 10, 20, and 100 sucre notes.
+Both printers' notes shared the same basic design; however, American Bank Note used collared planchets as a security device, while De La Rue employed a metal thread.
+These notes went through several modifications, and fluorescent security ink was introduced in about 1970.
 A small-size 1000-sucre note was finally put into circulation in 1973.
 The next change came in 1975, when the back of all circulating notes was redesigned to show the new national coat of arms.
-A small-size 500-sucre note appeared at the end of the 1970s.
+A small-sized 500-sucre note appeared at the end of the 1970s.

 Beginning in 1984, the title Banco Central del Ecuador appears on the notes, without a printer's imprint and without Sociedad Anonima.
-As inflation gained momentum, higher denominations were introduced: 5000 in 1987, 10,000 in 1988, and 20,000 and 50,000 sucres notes in 1995.
+As inflation gained momentum, higher denominations were introduced: 5,000 in 1987, 10,000 in 1988, and 20,000 and 50,000 sucre notes in 1995.